vinsonchuong/ava-patterns/README.md

 - `path`: The absolute path to the temporary directory.
 - `writeFile(filePath, fileContents)`: Write a file with path relative to the temporary directory.
 Any leading whitespace in the file contents is stripped.
+  If the file starts with a shebang, it is given executable permissions.

 ```js
 import test from 'ava'